 What countries are open for International Adoption?

-Because Catholic Charities is a homestudy agency, we are able to work with any country that is open to an international adoption.
+Because Catholic Charities is a homestudy agency, we are able to work with most countries that are open to an international adoption.
 There are many countries open for adoption, but it is important to be aware that countries tend to open and close for the purpose of adoption depending on many circumstances.
 For a listing of countries available please visit the United States Department of State website at www.travel.state.gov.

 What is a placing agency?